Transcaucasian Seim: Turkish offensive and declaration of independence of Transcaucasia

-On April 5, the Turks occupied Sarikamysh in the Kars Direction and Ardagan in the Batum Direction.
+On 5 April, the Turks occupied Sarıkamış in the Kars and Ardagan directions in the Batum Direction.
 At that time, about 14 thousand soldiers and 100 guns were in the Mikhailovskaya Fortress of the city of Batum.
-Despite such significant forces, on April 14, the Batum City Duma dissolved the Revolutionary Defense Committee created by the Bolsheviks, after which it elected a delegation "from representatives of all nationalities to receive Turkish units entering the city".
+Despite such significant forces, on 14 April, the Batum City Duma dissolved the Revolutionary Defense Committee created by the Bolsheviks, after which it elected a delegation "from representatives of all nationalities to receive Turkish units entering the city".
 An important port on the Black Sea was surrendered without a fight.
 It became known that the Muslims of Adjaria and Akhaltsikh joined the advancing Turkish troops.
 The Georgian units were forced to retreat under the onslaught of the regular Turkish army, even when the Turks occupied Georgian territories – Guria and Ozurgeti – and reached the approaches to Kars.

-On April 22, at a meeting of the Transcaucasian Seim, after a stormy debate, despite the opposition of the Armenian delegation, it was decided to satisfy the demands of Turkey and proclaim the Transcaucasia "an independent, democratic and federal republic".
+On 22 April, at a meeting of the Transcaucasian Seim, after a stormy debate, despite the opposition of the Armenian delegation, it was decided to satisfy the demands of Turkey and proclaim the Transcaucasia "an independent, democratic and federal republic".
 At the same meeting, the resignation of the government of Yevgeny Gegechkori was accepted.
 The new government of Transcaucasia was instructed to form Akaki Chkhenkeli.

-On April 28, Turkey recognized the independent Transcaucasian Federation and suspended hostilities.
+On 28 April, Turkey recognized the independent Transcaucasian Federation and suspended hostilities.

 The Soviet government, on the contrary, protested against the de facto separation of Transcaucasia from Soviet Russia.
 An uprising broke out in Abkhazia in support of Soviet power.
 The rebels seized power in Sukhum, declaring their complete solidarity with Soviet Russia.
 Soviet power lasted 42 days in Abkhazia.
-The Baku Commune managed to establish Soviet power in a number of districts of the Baku Province: on April 18 – in Shemakha, on April 21 – in Salyany, on April 23 – in Cuba, on May 1 – in Lenkoran.
+The Baku Commune managed to establish Soviet power in a number of districts of the Baku Province: on 18 April – in Shemakha, on 21 April – in Salyany, on 23 April – in Cuba, on 1 May – in Lenkoran.